 Players are expected to stay inbounds, and out-of-bounds is considered a dead ball.
 If the dead ball (defensive foul, out-of-bounds, etc) goes to the offense, they just start it on top in the half-court in a 4-out (or 3-1) set.
 On a charge, jump-ball, etc the ball goes to the defense who then inbounds the ball vs the press.

-The half-court defender must first touch the offensive player in the half-court circle, and then runs back and tries to slow or cut (stop) the offensive player, while his/her teammate sprints the length of the floor in pursuit to help defend.
+The half-court defender first touches the offensive player in the half-court circle, and then runs back and tries to slow or stop the offensive player, while his/her teammate sprints the length of the floor in pursuit to help defend.
 If the half-court defender fails to touch the offensive player in the half-court circle, and drops back too soon, it's a point for the offense.
 The endline defender cannot leave until the ball is passed in by the coach.

 If the offensive player scores, he becomes a solo defender and sprints back to the paint.
-The defense immediately inbounds the ball, and advances it quickly up the court in a 2-on-1 attack on the defender.
+The defense immediately inbounds the ball (diagram B), and advances it quickly up the court in a 2-on-1 attack on the defender.

 The two offensive players start just above the arc, and one receives the pass from the coach, and the offense advances the ball quickly up the court and tries to score in a 2-on-1 situation.
 In this drill, the half-court defender is permitted to drop back to slow down the 2-on-1 break, while his/her teammate sprints the length of the floor in pursuit to help.
 The endline defender cannot leave until the ball is passed in by the coach.